yabe-diverta/openapi-typescript-codegen/README.md

 -   Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds.
 -   Quick, lightweight, robust and framework agnostic.
 -   Supports generation of Typescript clients.
--   Supports JSON and YAML files for input.

 ## Known issues: